HL7 Version 2 to FHIR

 Outlook

-A transform validator can be an important deliverable of the V2-FHIR mapping project, to be provided free by HL7, and enabling worldwide users of HL7 V2 and FHIR to check that V2 messages and FHIR resources are correctly related to one another.
-This service would not compete with the offerings of integration engine suppliers or suppliers of transform services.
+A transform validator can be an important deliverable of the V2-FHIR mapping project, as well as implementations, enabling users of HL7 V2 and FHIR to check that V2 messages and FHIR resources are correctly related to one another.
 It will be of interest to healthcare providers, and to national and regional healthcare authorities, to help them ensure the data quality of their applications.

 Any regional healthcare authority may wish to use the mapping tables developed by the V2-to-FHIR mapping project, to develop local variant mapping tables which reflect the ways in which V2 and FHIR are used in their region (local profiles and usages), and then to offer a local validation service using those mapping tables.
 Suppliers of transform services may wish to use the validator to test and demonstrate the quality of their offerings.

-If the transform validator is used in this way, then feedback from its local deployments will help to refine and improve the centrally-developed mapping tables.
+Once such a transform validator is available and used in this way, then feedback from its local deployments will help to refine and improve the centrally-developed mapping tables.

 Improved healthcare data quality reduces costs and improves patient care.
 An important part of data quality is consistency between v2 data and FHIR data.
 Since HL7 is the source of these two widely-used standards, HL7 has the opportunity (and perhaps an obligation) to help organisations use them together consistently and effectively.
 A V2-FHIR transform validator will help meet this need – providing a valuable service to healthcare providers worldwide.